rv3r/Scarpet-scripts/README.md

 Run `/volume calcvolume` to have the script use the [tetrahedral shoelace method](https://ysjournal.com/tetrahedral-shoelace-method-calculating-volume-of-irregular-solids) to find the volume of the region.

 This **does not** find the number of full blocks that will approximate this shape.
-It instead finds the mathematical volume of the exact outlines region.
+It instead finds the mathematical volume of the exact outlined region.
 If you wanted the number of blocks, feel free to read [this](http://math.sfsu.edu/beck/papers/noprint.pdf) paper on the topic.

 If the output seems off(especially much lower than expected), use `/volume logdata` to drop the relevant data in a text file.